-It can be hard to tell if a feeder is easy to drink from just by looking at it, so we recommend looking at customer reviews.
+It can be hard to tell if a feeder is easy to drink from just by looking at it, so it's a good idea to look at customer reviews.
 If customers are satisfied and report that hummingbirds are visiting their feeder regularly, you can assume it's easy enough for them to use.

 With most products, color is only an aesthetic consideration, but it does make a difference for hummingbird feeders.

 Hummingbirds are attracted to the color red, so a red hummingbird feeder encourages these birds to investigate and subsequently feed from it.